Jōmon period: Pottery

-The earliest pottery in Japan was made at or before the start of the Incipient Jōmon period.
+The earliest pottery in Japan was made at or before the start of the Incipient Jōmon period, as Jōmon period hunter-gatherers crafted the world’s oldest known ceramics around 14,500 BCE.
 Small fragments, dated to 14,500 BCE, were found at the Odai Yamamoto I site in 1998.
 Pottery of roughly the same age was subsequently found at other sites such as in Kamikuroiwa and the Fukui cave.